popey456963/CLWO-Jailbreak-rules/source/Rules for guards.md

 * Do not speak over warden.

-* As a general rule guards should never be on walls/obstacles/fences/railings. [list] Notes:[]Walls surrounding the map are fine, this to allow sniping positions. [/list] * You must have left armory before 9:30.
+* As a general rule guards should never be on walls/obstacles/fences/railings. [list] Notes:[]Walls surrounding the map are fine, this to allow sniping positions. [/list] * You must have left armoury before 9:30.

 * You are not allowed to to play mini games at all. (not on free days not on LR, never). (only exception is when a warden orders you to compete in a game against a prisoner, or if there is a rebeller hiding inside the game)

-* You can only re-enter armory if you had a visual on a prisoner inside the armory.
+* You can only re-enter armoury if you had a visual on a prisoner inside the armoury.

 * You cannot enter the vents unless you see a prisoner inside the vents, or entering the vents.